GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 # An approach for multi-gauge-based scenario selection

-The code in [select_scenarios.R]{./select_scenarios.R) can be used to identify a set of earthquake-tsunami scenarios from a given source-zone, which satisfy some exceedance-rate criteria at multiple gauges simultaneously.
+The code in [select_scenarios.R](./select_scenarios.R) can be used to identify a set of earthquake-tsunami scenarios from a given source-zone, which satisfy some exceedance-rate criteria at multiple gauges simultaneously.
 At gauges where the exceedance-rate criteria is not satisfied, the maximum-stage is always smaller than the target ARI maximum-stage.

 Why do this?
-For hazard applications we might want to select a suite of scenarios (perhaps from multiple source-zones) that collectively meet some ARI criteria at multiple gauges of interest.
+For hazard applications we might want to select a suite of scenarios (perhaps from multiple source-zones) that collectively meet some exceedance-rate criteria at multiple gauges of interest.

 For example, suppose we are interested in tsunami hazards throughout the the island of Samoa.
-According to the PTHA18, large waves offshore of Samoa may occur from multiple sources: on the southern side the Kermadec-Tonga trench domainates, whereas on the northern side a number of other Pacific source-zones are also significant.
-To make a whole-island hazard map, one approach is to select a set of scenarios that *in combination* have maximum-stage meeting a given ARI criteria at all gauges around the island.
-If we run all these scenarios and take the maxima, then we might consider this to give an island-wide representation of the tsunami at the given ARI.
+According to the PTHA18, large waves offshore of Samoa may occur from multiple sources: on the southern side the Kermadec-Tonga trench domanates, whereas on the northern side a number of other Pacific source-zones are also significant.
+To make a whole-island hazard map, one approach is to select a set of scenarios that *in combination* have maximum-stage meeting a given exceedance-rate criteria at all gauges around the island.
+If we run all these scenarios and take the maxima, then we might consider this to give an island-wide representation of the tsunami at the given exceedance-rate.
 The scripts in this directory can help with that.

 The code usage is illustrated below, using the example of the Kermadec-Tonga source-zone (only).
 In practice one would repeat this for multiple source-zones, and apply some subjectivity to determine the final set of scenarios.

 ## Step 0: Source the functions into R